remixz/publish-release/README.md

   --reuseDraftOnly                Pass this flag if you only want to reuse a release if it's a draft.
 It prevents
                                   you from editing already published releases.

-  --skipAssetChecks               Don't check if assets exist or not.
+  --skipAssetsCheck              Don't check if assets exist or not.
 False by default.

   --skipDuplicatedAssets          Pass this flag if you don't want the plugin to replace assets with the same
                                   name.
 False by default.